ApplicationCraft/applicationcraft.com/source/blog/articles/2012/11/welcome-to-the-all-new-application-craft.html.markdown

 We also found the time to integrate the [User Guide and documentation](/developers/documentation) into the new site, as well as make some considerable improvements to the structure and useability.

-We are very excited to release the new ApplicationCraft.com
+We are very excited to release the new ApplicationCraft.com, and hope you will love it as much as we do.
+Tell us what you think in the comments below.